This article covers the following areas –

 At the end of most interviews, the interviewers give the candidates some time to speak their minds.
 You should tell the employer the reasons for hiring you.
 I believe the following expressions will help you ask the interviewers to select you for the job.

-- The requirements I have learned from you completely match my skills and interest.
+- The requirements I have learned from you completely match my skills and interests.
 I’m confident that I’d be a good fit for it.

 - The way your team works sounds fascinating to me.
 I’d love to work with such a team.